Drifter-Supremo/new-freya/memory-bank/progress.md

 - [x] Port regex patterns from legacy code (patterns ported and tested via `utils/fact_patterns.py` and `tests/test_fact_patterns.py`)
 - [x] Implement and test user fact storage logic (facts extracted from messages and persisted to DB; duplicate handling verified)
 - [x] Implement conversation history service (created in `conversation_history_service.py` with API endpoints)
-- API endpoints for chat and topic search
+- [x] API endpoints for chat and topic search
+- [x] Server-Sent Events (SSE) endpoint for real-time communication
+- [ ] Implement frontend compatibility layer with window.sendMessageToAPI equivalent
+- [ ] Add support for emitting browser events (freya:listening, freya:thinking, freya:reply)
-- Firestore to PostgreSQL migration tooling
+- [ ] Firestore to PostgreSQL migration tooling
-- Structured logging and error handling
+- [ ] Structured logging and error handling
-- CI/CD pipeline setup for backend
+- [ ] CI/CD pipeline setup for backend
-- Railway deployment configuration
+- [ ] Railway deployment configuration

 ## Current Status

-- Backend rebuild is in the implementation phase, with database schema, models, and memory system (Tier 1 and Tier 2) complete.
+- Backend rebuild is in the implementation phase, with database schema, models, memory system (Tier 1, 2, and 3), and OpenAI integration complete.
-- User Facts (Tier 1) and Recent History (Tier 2) memory systems are fully implemented and tested.
+- User Facts (Tier 1), Recent History (Tier 2), and Topic Memory (Tier 3) systems are fully implemented and tested.
 - Memory context assembly service is working and integrated with conversation history.
+- Chat completions endpoint is fully implemented and tested.
+- Server-Sent Events (SSE) endpoint is implemented for frontend integration.
 - Node.js backend is deprecated and not in use.

 ## Security Improvements